 If multiple drivers are present near the same customers, it’s difficult to decide who needs to pick up the orders manually.
 Special algorithms should be incorporated in the route planning process to figure it out efficiently.
 The algorithm checks many parameters to make sure the costs are at the minimum possible, known as delivery dispatch.
 Send off the right drivers to the right address with each delivery, without any manual intervention.

-Today, transparency is key to reduce rejected deliveries and any misunderstandings.
+Today, transparency is key to reducing rejected deliveries and any misunderstandings.
 Excellent businesses offer real-time updates on each delivery, which comes with the benefit of taking the customer experience to a higher level.
 The administrators of the logistics software should be able to easily send customized notifications about the packages.
 Some notifications can be automatic, like the ones about the estimated time of delivery.
 Customers can check the status of each of their orders, ETA, and real-time location.
 When customers are aware of their delivery status, they are able to correctly receive the packages, reducing the number of failed deliveries.

 Reports and Analytics